Application state

 You can configure multiple string or object set application variables on an AIP Agent to configure the application state.
 When an AIP Agent with application variables is embedded in the AIP Interactive widget in Workshop, the list of variables will appear.
 You can then map each application variable to a Workshop variable of the corresponding type to show outputs in other widgets.

-When setting up the application state of an AIP Agent, be sure to follow the requirements below:
+When setting up the application state of an AIP Agent, configure the following:

-• Identify variables: Identify which variables the LLM should interact with.
-These might already exist in your workflow, such as a variable representing the user’s current selection, or be a new variable to which the LLM writes results.
+• Identify application variables: Identify which object set or string variables the LLM should interact with.
+These can be new variables that the LLM writes results to, or they might already exist in your workflow, such as a variable representing the user’s current selection.

 • Name and describe the variable: For each variable, write a description that explains its role.
-This description will be injected into the agent's prompt, providing context for the LLM on when to use it.
+This description will be injected into the agent's prompt, providing the LLM with context on when to use a given variable.

 An example of what the application state configuration panel might look like.

-Application state can also be referenced in the user-defined System prompt in the Model tab using the slash command / on your keyboard.
+Application state can also be referenced in the user-defined System prompt by using the slash command / on your keyboard.

 An example of an application variable referenced in a prompt.